 Saturation and Diffraction at the LHC and the EIC

-The general scientific goal of this workshop is related to QCD at high gluon densities and diffraction at the Large Hadron Collider (LHC) and the future Electron-Ion Collider (EIC) to be built in the US either at JLab or at BNL.
+The general scientific goal of this workshop is related to QCD at high gluon densities and diffraction at the Large Hadron Collider (LHC) and the future Electron-Ion Collider (EIC) to be built in the US at BNL.

 The first topic deals with the high gluon density or saturation regime at the LHC and the EIC.
 The advantage of these colliders is that it is possible to collide both protons and heavy ions.
 The goal is first to define the best ways to probe the Balistky Fadin Kuraev Lipatov equations of QCD that describe the proton or the heavy ion structure evolution as a function of the proton/heavy ion momentum fraction carried by the interaction gluon.
 In addition, we want to explore strong interactions in novel conditions, characterized by high parton densities and strong collective phenomena.
 This new regime of QCD gives access to the non-linear structure of QCD in a weak coupling context, where controlled calculations are possible.
 This matter is so dense that the gluon occupation number saturates, i.e. reaches the maximal value permitted by the gluon mutual repulsion.
 This dense system of gluons is practically unexplored experimentally and still rather poorly known theoretically.
 It is clear that special conditions using for instance heavy ions and special observables are needed.
 The goal of the workshop will be to bring together experimentalists and theorists in order to define the best possible observables for these effects and to build the EIC detector adapted to these potential discoveries.